precisely/rapids/doc/architecture.md

 17. Guarding against invalid continuation.

     By adding a `permit` value to the `Suspend` signal, and storing this value in the Run, a requirement can be created for the caller of `continue!`.
 This is useful for preventing a client from responding to an earlier part of the flow.
 The `listen!` function is modified to take an optional argument `:permit` which must be matched with a value provided to the `continue!` function.
 The simplest version of this would just be to match the values exactly, but more sophisticated matching is possible by including a function.
 For example, the permit could be a private key.
-The client could be provided a public key and required to encode some value (e.g., the result-value) with that key and provide it as the permit.
+The client could be provided a public key and required to encode some value (e.g., the data) with that key and provide it as the permit.

     ```clojure
     ;; inside the flow:
     ... (listen! :permit :foo)

     ;; client code somehow ends up calling this:
-    (continue! run-id result-value permit) ; where permit = :foo
+    (continue! run-id data permit) ; where permit = :foo
     ```

 18. Timers and timeouts.